 Light neutrals like beige, champagne, and khaki are also an option for men with a dark or medium skin tone.

-Go for a white suit for an attention grabbing style statement.
+Go for a white suit for an attention-grabbing style statement.
 To pull off a white suit, pair a white blazer and chinos with a tan belt, navy blue suede shoes, brown aviators, and a classy silver watch.

 Men’s Suit Color Combos

 The color combos for men’s suits can be decided after determining the style you want to portray.
-For a unique casual style, you have the liberty to try floral printed shirts, bold colored ties, and even jewelry like a neck chain or bracelets with your suit.
+For a unique casual style, you have the liberty to try floral printed shirts, bold-colored ties, and even jewelry like a neck chain or bracelets with your suit.
 Diversify your footwear choices by trying stylish boat shoes, Chelsea boots, and suede loafers that complement the color of your suit.

 When you need to elevate the dressiness and maintain a polished demeanor, it is highly recommended to go the classic route with your navy or charcoal gray suit.
 Go subtle on the shirt colors like a black shirt under a gray suit.
-Choose solid colored ties or anything with small, intricate patterns.
+Choose solid-colored ties or anything with small, intricate patterns.
 A plain silk pocket square matching the tie will add more grace to your look.
-Formal footwear like Oxfords, Derby shoes or double monk straps in black or brown is the appropriate choice with your suit.
+Formal footwear like Oxfords, Derby shoes or double monk straps in black or brown is the appropriate choice for your suit.